sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_L07_Configure_Pipelines_as_Code_with_YAML.md

 ## Objectives

-After you complete this lab, you will be able to:
+In this lab, you will be performing the following exercises:

+- Exercise 0: Configure the lab prerequisites
--  Configure CI/CD pipelines as code with YAML in Azure DevOps
+- Exercise 1: Configure CI/CD Pipelines as Code with YAML in Azure DevOps
--  Configure  Environment settings for CI/CD pipelines
+- Exercise 2: Configure Environment settings for CI/CD Pipelines as Code with YAML in Azure DevOps

 ## Estimated timing: 60 minutes